lsmith090/CIPP/docs/pages/README.md

 # Page Construction Patterns

-This documentation covers the comprehensive page construction patterns used in CIPP (CyberDrain Improved Partner Portal).
+This documentation covers the page construction patterns used in CIPP (CyberDrain Improved Partner Portal).
 Understanding these patterns is essential for building consistent, maintainable pages and components within the application.

 ## Overview